bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-plan.md

 ## Introduce Authentication and Authorization

-Open TK and provide an introduction to `Authentication` and `Authorization` and highlight the difference.
+Open Canvas and provide an introduction to `Authentication` and `Authorization` and highlight the difference.

 Cover things to consider when storing passwords.

-- `hashing` vs `encryptiion`.
+- `hashing` vs `encryption`.

 ## Hash User Passwords